department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 <div class="va-introtext">

-If you're having problems sleeping, controlling your anger, readjusting to civilian life, you're not alone.
+If you need support for a mental health problem like post-traumatic stress disorder (PTSD), depression, or substance use—or if you're having problems sleeping, controlling your anger, or readjusting to civilian life—you're not alone.
 And we can help.
 Over 1.7 million Veterans received mental health services at VA last year.
 Our services range from peer support with other Veterans to counseling, therapy, medication or a combination of these options.
-Find out how to access mental health services.
+Find out how to access VA mental health services.

 </div>

 <div class="usa-alert usa-alert-warning">
   <div class="usa-alert-body">
 	<h4 class="usa-alert-title">How do I talk to someone right now?</h4>
-	<a id="crisis-expander-link">Find out how to get support any time day or night.</a></h4>
+	<a id="crisis-expander-link">Find out how to get support anytime day or night.</a></h4>
 	<div id="crisis-expander-content" class="expander-content expander-content-closed">
 	  <div class="expander-content-inner usa-alert-text">
 	    <p>Whatever you’re struggling with—chronic pain, anxiety, depression, trouble sleeping, anger, or even homelessness—we can support you.
 Our Veterans Crisis Line is confidential (private), free, and available 24/7.</p>
-	    <p><strong>To connect with a Veterans Crisis Line responder any time day or night:</strong></p>
+	    <p><strong>To connect with a Veterans Crisis Line responder anytime day or night:</strong></p>
 	    <ul>
               <li>Call <a href="tel:+1-800-273-8255">1-800-273-8255</a>, then press 1.</li>
 	      <li><a href="https://www.veteranscrisisline.net/ChatTermsOfService.aspx?account=Veterans%20Chat/">Start a confidential Veterans Chat</a>.</li>